dev-academy-programme/concepts/oo/classical-inheritance-es5.md

 ```

-To use factory functions we simply `return` plain objects.
-We may mutate these objects inside the factory function scope and add new properties.

 ## Differences

 We call Constructor functions using the `new` keyword while we call factory functions like regular functions.
 Constructor function instances can be checked against their constructor with the `instanceof` keyword while factory function instances are regular `Object` instances.